Ronnie O’Sullivan won the inaugural John Virgo Trophy title with a 6-0 victory over John Higgins at Goffs in Ireland on Sunday.

 The triumph in the two-day invitational tournament, for which O’Sullivan pocketed the €20,000 top prize, comes just a week before the start of the 2026 World Snooker Championship at the Crucible Theatre.

-While this event doesn’t have the prestige or importance of one the main tour, O’Sullivan will still be hoping to sustain that winning feeling when he heads to Sheffield in search of a record eighth world crown.
+While this event doesn’t have the prestige or importance of one on the main tour, O’Sullivan will still be hoping to sustain that winning feeling when he heads to Sheffield in search of a record eighth world crown.

 The 2026 John Virgo Trophy was quickly put on by promoter Jason Francis after the passing of the former player and broadcaster at the age of 79 in February.